eProsima/Integration-Service-Deprecated/README.md

-# eProsima Integration Services
+# eProsima Integration Service
 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

-*eProsima Integration Services* is a library and an utility based on *Fast RTPS* for making communication bridges between different systems, services and protocols.
+*eProsima Integration Service* is a library based on *Fast RTPS* for creating parameterized communication bridges between different systems, services and protocols.
-With *Integration Services* the user can create parameterized communication bridges between applications.
-At the same time, it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.
+Also it is able to perform some transformations over the messages such as customized routing, mapping between input and output attributes or data modification.

-Some of the possibilities offered by *Integration Services* are:
+Some of the possibilities offered by *Integration Service* are:

 -   Connects two different domains.
 -   Mapping between different data types.